B612 Foundation: Gravity tractor

 An alternative to an explosive deflection is to move a dangerous asteroid slowly and consistently over time.
 The effect of a tiny constant thrust can accumulate to deviate an object sufficiently from its predicted course.
 In 2005 Drs.
 Ed Lu and Stanley G. Love proposed using a large, heavy uncrewed spacecraft hovering over an asteroid to gravitationally pull the latter into a non-threatening orbit.
 The method will function due to the spacecraft's and asteroid's mutually gravitational attraction.
 When the spacecraft counters the gravitational attraction towards the asteroid by the use of, for example, an ion thruster engine, the net effect is that the asteroid is accelerated, or moved, towards the spacecraft and thus slowly deflected from the orbital path that will lead it to a collision with Earth.

 While slow, this method has the advantage of working irrespective of an asteroid's composition.
 It would even be effective on a comet, loose rubble pile, or an object spinning at a high rate.
 However, a gravity tractor would likely have to spend several years stationed beside and tugging on the body to be effective.
 The Sentinel Space Telescope's mission is designed to provide the required advance lead time.

 According to Rusty Schweickart, the gravitational tractor method also has a controversial aspect because during the process of changing an asteroid's trajectory, the point on Earth where it would most likely hit would slowly be shifted temporarily across the face of the planet.
 It means the threat for the entire planet might be minimized at a temporary cost of some specific states' security.
 Schweickart recognizes that choosing the manner and direction the asteroid should be "dragged" may be a difficult international decision, and one that should be made through the United Nations.

-An early NASA analysis of deflection alternatives in 2007, stated: "'Slow push' mitigation techniques are the most expensive, have the lowest level of technical readiness, and their ability to both travel to and divert a threatening NEO would be limited unless mission durations of many years to decades are possible."
+An early NASA analysis of deflection alternatives in 2007, stated: "'Slow push' mitigation techniques are the most expensive, have the lowest level of technical readiness, and their ability to both travel to and divert a threatening near-Earth object would be limited unless mission durations of many years to decades are possible."
 But a year later in 2008 the B612 Foundation released a technical evaluation of the gravity tractor concept, produced on contract to NASA.
-Their report confirmed that a transponder-equipped tractor "with a simple and robust spacecraft design" can provide the needed towing service for a 140-meters-diameter equivalent, Hayabusa-shaped asteroid or other NEO.
+Their report confirmed that a transponder-equipped tractor "with a simple and robust spacecraft design" can provide the needed towing service for a 140-meters-diameter equivalent, Hayabusa-shaped asteroid or other near-Earth object.